Message

-The Bachelor of Banking and Finance Program- Islamic finance track Dar Al-Hekma University has been introduced as a track in the banking and finance program to meet the requirements of the labor market and bridge the skill gap in this field.
+Islamic finance has been introduced as a track in the banking and finance program to meet the requirements of the labor market and bridge the skill gap in this field.
 The Islamic financial industry has significantly grown attracting funds from all over the world and becoming a strong competitor to the conventional sector.
 Nevertheless, this growth has not been matched with the availability of qualified professionals.
-Hence, this new track will contribute to providing students with the necessary skills to prepare them academically and professionally to be able to handle the challenges faced by this dynamic field.
+Hence, this new track will provide students with the necessary skills to academically and professionally prepare them to be able to handle the challenges faced by this dynamic field.
 Accordingly, the curriculum was developed using courses and teaching strategies which develop the students' analytical knowledge and skills.

 Program Mission